TritonDataCenter/mdb_v8/docs/usage.md

 * v8array: given a V8 FixedArray, print the elements of the array
 * v8code: print details about a V8 Code object (including disassembly)
 * v8context: print information about a V8 Context object
-* v8function: print details about a V8 function object (including disassembly)
+* v8function: print details about a V8 function object (including disassembly).
+See the FAQ entry entitled ["How to find the address of a function instance?"](#how-to-find-the-address-of-a-function-instance) for more details on that.
 * v8internal: fetch internal fields from heap objects
 * v8load: manually load configuration for Node v0.4 or v0.6
 * v8print: print a C++ object that's part of V8's heap